tudorscanner/slate/source/includes/_flights_browse_routes.md

 ## Browse Routes

-Retrieve the cheapest routes from our cache.
+Retrieve the cheapest routes from our cache prices.
+Similar to the Browse Quotes API but with the routes built for you from the individual quotes.

 ```shell
 curl "http://partners.api.skyscanner.net/apiservices/browseroutes/v1.0/{market}/{currency}/{locale}/